mamrhein/decimalfp/README.md

-The module _decimalfp_ provides a _Decimal_ number type which can represent decimal numbers of arbitrary magnitude and arbitrary precision, i.e. any number of fractional digits.
+The module _decimalfp_ provides a _Decimal_ number type which can represent decimal numbers of (nearly) arbitrary magnitude and very large precision, i.e. with a very large number of fractional digits.

 ### Usage